Appendix D Notes on accessibility

 E 1, 410, 1113

 It has 14 lines, with 3 premises, 2 levels of subproof nesting, and two pairs of adjacent subproofs.
 For instance, the subproof beginning on line 5 ends at line 6, and line 7 starts another subproof.
 So the subproof levels of lines 6 and 7 is the same, but lines 6 and 7 are in different subproofs.
 If you cannot see the subproof lines, you have to pay special attention to how the subproof level numbers change and when a formula is an assumption.
-A screen reader should announce line 7 as “7, close subproof, 2, open subproof, X, AS.”
+A screen reader should read line 7 approximately as: “7, close subproof, 2, open subproof, upper X, AS.”
 The abbreviations ‘ PR ’ (for ‘Premise’) and ‘ AS ’ (for ‘Assumption’) are coded in the HTML version using the ‘abbr’ tag.